Climate change in Brazil: Projections of the First National Assessment Report on Climate Change (2012)

-For the Semi-Arid-Caatinga, an increase of up to 4.5 °C in air temperature and a reduction of up to 50% in rainfall.
+For the Semi-Arid-Caatinga, an increase of up to 4.5 °C in air temperature and a reduction of up to 50% in rainfall are predicted.
 The environment, naturally very dry and with sparse vegetation, can partially become desert.
 For the Cerrado the disturbances would be similar, with an increase in temperature of up to 5.5 °C and a decrease of up to 45% in rainfall.
 The Cerrado today concentrates most of the agricultural activities in Brazil.
-The Pantanal would also be very affected, with up to 4.5 °C more in temperature and up to 45% less rain.
-In the Atlantic Forest the climate would stay up to 3 °C warmer and up to 30% rainier.
-For Pampa there would be, up to 3 °C increase in temperature averages, and rains up to 40% above normal.
+The Pantanal would also be very affected, with up to a 4.5 °C increase and up to 45% less rain.
+In the Atlantic Forest, the climate would stay up to 3 °C warmer and up to 30% rainier.
+For Pampa, there would be up to 3 °C increase in temperature averages, and rains up to 40% above normal.

 Not only will precipitation totals change, it may start to occur in more erratic and violent patterns, with more intense and prolonged droughts and more severe and frequent flooding episodes, varying in different regions.
 According to the report, "the scenarios point to a decrease in rainfall in the winter months across the country, as well as in the summer in eastern Amazonia and the Northeast. [...]
-In contrast, the country could experience an increase in the frequency and intensity of intense rain in the subtropical region (South region and part of the Southeast) and in the extreme west of the Amazon ".
+In contrast, the country could experience an increase in the frequency and intensity of intense rain in the subtropical region (South region and part of the Southeast) and in the extreme west of the Amazon."
 Changes in the levels and availability of groundwater are also foreseen.